alexander-the-alright/TLPr/README.md

                 began adding comments to add() *07-11-2019:    replaced X with - as negative space character in add() finished commenting add()
+ 07-14-2019:    began writing note()
+ 07-15-2019:    removed add function, placed in separate module
+                placed caseEngine in folder, updated import
+                fixed bug where exiting with EXIT command wouldn't update file fixed topic data cutoff bug, in init()
+ 07-16-2019:    commented add()
+                wrote edit()
+ 07-24-2019:    commented edit()
+ 07-31-2019:    added reverse lookup functionality
+ 08-01-2019:    made show() search through attribute list as well, so user can
+                    search for masculine/feminine/nouns/etc.
+ 08-05-2019:    updated metadata1 description in Data Containment Format to show
+                    that capital X is no longer being used as the dropped letter character, but is now the hyphen (-) changed metadata2 description in Data Containment Format to show genders being stored as the whole word, and not the first letter.
+Did not update Data Structure for lack of space
+ 08-08-2019:    imported lineCounter to print project size
+                added call to lineCounter.size() in show() with command 'SHOW size'
+                added argument to edit() call to allow single-line command call, i.e. 'EDIT soup'
+                merged attribute and topic descriptions in the DATA CONTAINMENT FORMAT; metaData2 is now a dictionary of PLURAL declension to mirror metaData1, but plural

+                    NOTE: This doesn't entirely work for adjectives and verbs Try to find away to store ALL data in an efficient manner, such that the least amount of things are changed or wasted between different parts of speech

  ===============================================================================
  DATA CONTAINMENT FORMAT